dashevo/node.js-engineer-code-challenge/README.md

   2. [Fetch action](application/actions/fetchActionFactory.js), which should retrieve data and ensure its integrity

-There are two types of external services available for you:
+You solution must implement at least one of the following types of external services:
   1. **Peer-to-peer service** which hypothetically runs on user's hosts.
 Let’s call it "P2P" service.
      Networking and storage will be cheap for you - **0.0001 DASH per byte**, but you can’t trust this service because a malicious user may spoof (modify) your data.